w3c/ServiceWorker/explainer.md

 ## Conclusions

 This document only scratches the surface of what Navigation Controllers enable, and aren't an exhaustive list of all of the available APIs available to controlled pages or Controller instances.
 If you have more questions, they might be asnwered in the [Advanced Topics Explainer](advanced_topics.md).
 Nor does it cover emergent practices for authoring, composing, and upgrading applications architected to use Controllers.
-It is, hopefully, a guide to understanding the promise of Navigation Controllers and the rich future of offline-by-default web applications that are URL friendly and scalable.
+It is, hopefully, a guide to understanding the promise of Navigation Controllers and the rich Promise of offline-by-default web applications that are URL friendly and scalable.

 ## Acknowledgments